Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

     ```powershell
     [string] $DepArgs.TenantId = "12345678-1234-1234-1234-1234567890ab"
     ```
+7. Go to line 64 to find the VirtualNetworkName.
+Update the value to match the Resource Group that you created when the ZTA was deployed.
+Alternatively, search for the virtual network that was created `sharedsvcs-vnet` and input that.
+    ```powershell
+    [string] $DepArgs.VirtualNetworkName = "[your-zta-rg-prefix]-sharedsvcs-vnet"
+    ```
-7. To begin the deployment, open the latest version of Powershell, navigate to the `deployment` folder, and run:
+8. To begin the deployment, open the latest version of Powershell, navigate to the `deployment` folder, and run:
     ```powershell
     ./install.ps1 -VariableFile deployment.vars.commercial.ps1
     ```